nicolas-tku/RDBEScore/FishNCo/README.md

 Includes Rmarkdown scripts to provide examples of using the functions.

-The FisnnCo project is co-funded by the European Maritime and Fisheries Fund.
+The FishnCo project is co-funded by the European Maritime and Fisheries Fund.
 Grant Agreement No MARE/2020/08 – SI2.839816 – FISHNCO https://www.fisheries-rcg.eu/fishnco/